AVSLab/basilisk/docs/installOnWindows.md

 * [Python 2.7 (numpy, matplotlib, pytest)](https://www.python.org/downloads/mac-osx/)

-## Configuration ##
+## Configuration
-Decide wether target deployment is 32 (win32) or 64 (x64) bit.
-Which ever chosen you will need the matching python and most builds software for that architecture.
+Decide whether target deployment is 32 (win32) or 64 (x64) bit.
+Which ever chosen you will need the matching python and software for that architecture.

 ### Configuring Python

 Python is installed using the Windows installer found on the Python website.
 Make sure to choose the correct installer for your architecture.
-The additional The Additional required Python packages (found in the [readme](@ref README)) are installed using the Python package manager called pip (`pip.exe`) which now comes default with the Windows Python installer.
+The Additional required Python packages (found in the [readme](@ref README)) are installed using the Python package manager pip (`pip.exe`) which comes default with the Windows Python installer.
 To install additional Python packages with pip the following command is executed at command line.

 ```
 C:\Users\patrick> pip --trusted-host=pypi.python.org install <package name>